-We asked each other to use one word to describe our first year as Mr. and Mrs. Washington.
-Sean said freedom… Saying it felt good to be able to be 100 percent himself with me… the good, the bad, and the goofy.
+When my (incredible) husband and I celebrated our first year of marriage in 2017, we asked each other to use one word to describe our first year as Mr. and Mrs. Washington.
+Sean said freedom, and that it felt good to be able to be 100 percent of himself with me.

 My word… exposed.
-We both looked surprised when the word came out of my mouth.
-This year has been filled with love, laughter and growth, but exposed is the word that summed up my personal journey this year.
+We both looked surprised when the word fell out of my mouth.
+Our first year as husband and wife was filled with love, laughter and growth, but exposed is the word that summed up my personal journey that year.

-Sean saw me struggle, and without criticism, or judgement, or nagging, he held my hand, and reminded me that I deserve to live the life I’ve worked, dreamed and prayed for… It is God’s desire that we live life, and live it abundantly.
+Sean saw me struggle, and without criticism, or judgement, or nagging, he held my hand, and reminded me that he was there no matter what.
+He also reminded me that I deserved to live the life I’ve worked, dreamed and prayed for.
+It is God’s desire that we live life, and live it abundantly.
 So why should I punish myself for having the joy God promised me?

 I cannot explain the emotional and spiritual weight lifted when I released that word….
 Exposed.
 It put a new wind in my sails and motivated me to be true to the promise I made God when I started this journey: to take better care of the one and only body He gave me.
 Real love, honest love, loyal love, will be a true mirror.
 That’s what marriage has been for me, and I pray everyone can experience a love like that, too.